Better supplement decisions.

 Ingredient form affects bioavailability, tolerability, and clinical comparability to studied versions.
 Form differences are frequently obscured by generic label names.

-“Is this the form that was actually studied, or a lower-cost substitute?”
+“Is this the form that was actually studied?”

 Meaningful dosing

-Whether ingredients are present at doses consistent with clinical research.
-Many products include ingredients at token amounts — enough to appear on the label, not enough to reflect what was actually studied.
+Whether ingredients are present at doses consistent with clinical research — not just enough to appear on the label.

-“Is the dose close to what was used in the research that supports it?”
+“Is the dose close to what was used in the research behind it?”

 Unnecessary ingredients